top of page

 When we think of language as a system of sounds or symbols and rules, then language skills can clearly be categorized as hard skills, regardless of whether we talk about our mother tongue or foreign language skills.

 Think back to your time in school.
-Most likely, you had to write spelling tests, grammar tests, vocabulary tests, reading comprehension tests, and more.
+Most likely, you had to write spelling tests, grammar tests, vocabulary tests, and more.
 These tests yielded scores that would tell you and others – your teachers, your parents, etc. – about your skill level.

 We also have language tests outside of school.
 One that many non-native speakers of English are familiar with is the TOEFL® (Test of English as a Foreign Language), a standardized test to measure the English language ability of non-native speakers who want to attend university in an English-speaking country.